 - Add social proof elements like endorsements from big clients, testimonials, and subscriber count

-- Have a strong and compelling value proposition that resonates with your audience
+- Have a strong and compelling value proposition that resonates with your target audience

 And don’t just limit yourself to one landing page.
 You can have as much as 10 to 15 landing pages, which can generate a 55% increase in leads.
 After all, every person who visits your site needs something different, so it makes sense to have multiple entry points that answer each person’s concerns.

 The more personalized your landing pages are, the more appealing they become to a broader demographic.